AnalyticJeremy/presentations/thesis/slides.md

 ---

 ## National Park Visitors
-However, NPS doesn't publish daily numbers so we don't have "ground truth" to use as a dependent variable
+**Challenge:** NPS doesn't publish daily numbers so we don't have "ground truth" to use as a dependent variable.

+---

+## National Park Visitors

 But there are multiple data sources that could be used as a proxy for number of visitors
  - social media posts